For most apartments, the right humidifier size depends on how much space you want to treat and whether the layout is open or divided.

 If doors stay closed at night, each bedroom behaves like its own space.
 In that case, sizing for 500–800 square feet per room is common.

-If the apartment is open concept and air moves freely, you may need to size for the entire footprint.
+If the apartment is open concept and air moves freely, size for the full connected area.
+A humidifier in the living room will not do much for a closed bedroom down the hall.

 Ceiling Height Matters

-Higher ceilings increase moisture demand.
-If your ceilings exceed 8 feet throughout the apartment, consider moving up one capacity tier.
+If your ceilings are higher than normal throughout the apartment, move up one capacity tier.

 Climate Makes a Difference

-Dry winter air behaves differently depending on location.
+Dry winter air behaves differently depending on where you live.

-In colder climates with forced air heating, indoor humidity can drop quickly and stay low.
-Apartments on higher floors may also experience more airflow and dryness.
+In colder climates with forced-air heat, indoor humidity can drop quickly and stay low.
+Apartments on higher floors may also feel drier because of airflow, heat loss, or building pressure differences.

-In milder climates, a smaller unit may maintain comfort without strain.
+In milder climates, a smaller humidifier may maintain comfort without running constantly.

-If humidity regularly falls below 30%, choosing a unit slightly above the minimum rating can improve stability.
+If indoor humidity regularly falls below 30%, choose a unit slightly above the minimum rating for the space.

 When to Size Up

-- The unit runs constantly but struggles to reach your set level
+- The unit runs constantly but struggles to reach the set level

 Most apartments rely on portable humidifiers.

-Whole-house humidifiers are typically installed in single-family homes with dedicated HVAC systems.
-Apartment residents usually do not have access to modify central systems.
+Whole-house humidifiers are usually installed in single-family homes with dedicated HVAC systems.
+Apartment residents typically cannot modify central heating, ductwork, or plumbing.

 Reality Check